 You can't solve a problem until you know what the problem is.
 In order to do that, ask yourself these questions:

 What is the situation right now?
 What's making me feel upset?

 What would I like the situation to be?
 How would things be if I wasn't upset?

 What are the obstacles?
 What's standing between me and my ideal situation?
 What is within my control to change?

 Be as specific as possible

 If your definition of the problem is vague, it's hard to know where your solution should start.
 For example, it might be hard to even start problem-solving if you say, "I hate my home!"
 A more precise definition might be, "My commute is too long and I always come home stressed out and exhausted."

 Stick to the facts

-Don’t put opinions in your definition, only facts.
-A less helpful definition for a money problem would be, “The guys at the credit card company are jerks!”
-Even if that’s true, it doesn’t help solve the problem—you can’t turn them into nice people!
+Don't put opinions in your definition, only facts.
+If you're frustrated because your neighbours have loud parties every weekend, it isn't helpful to say, "My neighbours are jerks!"
+Even if that's true, it doesn't help solve the problem—you can't just turn them into nicer people!